Asthma and Allergy Awareness Month

 For mild or seasonal allergies, medications are available at pharmacies without a prescription.
-However, it is alway important to consult with a doctor before taking a new medication.
+However, it is always important to consult with a doctor before taking a new medication.

 Common allergy medicines include:

-To speak to a doctor about what kind of allergy medicine is right for you, click here!
+To speak to a doctor about what kind of allergy medicine is right for you, book an appointment online today.

 Read More About Allergies and Asthma

 PlushCare is dedicated to providing you with accurate and trustworthy health information.

 affa.org.
 May is National Asthma and Allergy Awareness Month.
 Accessed on May 12, 2020. https://www.aafa.org/asthma-and-allergy-awareness-month/

 nhs.uk.
 Allergies.
 Accessed on May 12, 2020. https://www.nhs.uk/conditions/allergies/